enishoca/amazon-media-center-add-in/README.md

 The purpose of this repository is to keep Gareth's original open source code accessible,

-Good and simple MCE addin examples are few, and this is a great example of makinng an simple hhml based addin
+Good and simple MCE addin examples are few, and this is a great example of makinng an simple html based addin